 Thanks for joining me on a tour of our home!
 I'm so glad you have stopped by!

-Please, send me an email and introduce yourself... you have no idea how much your emails make my day... and maybe it's because I'm at home with a toddler who isn't saying much and I want adult conversation. :)
+Please, send me an email and introduce yourself... you have no idea how much your emails make my day... and maybe it's because I'm at home with a toddler and a baby and I want adult conversation. :)